These 7 Abandoned Amusement Parks In Connecticut Provide An Eerie Glimpse Into The Past

 Golden Spur, East Lyme, CT 06333, USA

 The Golden Spur Park was built along the New London and East Lyme Street Railway in 1905 to increase ridership on the line.
 Visitors were treated to a number of amusements including a skating rink, dance hall, merry-go-round, and fun house.
 Boats and canoes were available to rent and a lovely little pagoda-style tea house was built on an island and known as "Little Japan."
 The Golden Spur Park closed in 1924 and its inn and annex building are now private residences.

 7. Roton Point Park, Rowayton

-Did you know about all of these abandoned amusement parks in Connecticut?
+Did you know about all of these abandoned places in Connecticut?
 Have you ever visited any of them either before or after they closed?
-Enjoy a little urban exploration by taking this short hike into the gates of an
+We would love to hear all about your experiences in the comments section.
+Are you curious about taking other similar adventures?
+You can enjoy a little urban exploration by taking this short hike into the gates of an

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.